 Snowflake customer breach

-Threat actors gained unauthorized access to multiple customer environments hosted by Snowflake, exposing sensitive data from multiple industries.
-The incident highlighted risks of cloud service provider and the shared responsibility model.10
+Cybercriminals gained unauthorized access to multiple customer environments hosted by Snowflake, exposing sensitive data from various industries.
+This incident highlighted risks of relying on cloud service provider and the shared responsibility model.10

 UK government device losses

-More than 2,000 laptops and phones went missing across government departments in a single year.
-Even with encryption, the physical loss of assets poses national-level risk.11
+More than 2000 laptops and phones went missing across government departments in a single year.
+Even with encryption, the physical loss of assets is a national-level risk.11

-Frameworks and best practices for building a strong cybersecurity foundation
+Frameworks and best practices for building a cybersecurity foundation

-Strong cybersecurity relies on structured frameworks that guide strategy, operations, and compliance.
-Three essential pillars are Zero Trust, Cyber Resilience, and Regulatory Alignment.
+Strong cybersecurity relies on structured frameworks that guide strategy and operations.
+Three essential pillars of cybersecurity are zero trust, cyber resilience, and regulatory alignment.

 Zero Trust: verify everything

-Zero Trust assumes no user, device, or connection is trusted by default.
+Zero Trust assumes no user, device, or overall a connection is trusted by default.
 Access is granted only after continuous verification.
 Key principles include:

 - Continuous verification – authentication and authorization happen at every step,

-- Micro-segmentation – networks and applications are divided to limit lateral movement.
+- Network segmentation – networks and applications are divided to limit lateral movement.

 Cyber resilience: prepare for incidents

+There is no miracles in cyber world.
 Even with strong defenses, breaches happen.
-Cyber resilience focuses on detecting, responding, and recovering.
+Cyber resilience focuses on detecting, responding, and recovering from them.
 Key principles include:

 - Backup and recovery – regular, tested backups reduce downtime and data loss,

-- Incident response exercises – simulations prepare teams for fast, effective response.
+- Incident response exercises – simulations prepare teams for fast and effective response.

 Regulatory alignment: meet legal standards

-Frameworks like the EU NIS2 Directive and DORA define security baselines, incident reporting, and penalties for non-compliance.
+Frameworks like the EU NIS2 Directive and DORA define security baselines, incident reporting, and many more.
 Key principles include:

 - Security baselines – minimum technical and organizational measures,